apify/apify-docs-v2/sources/platform/actors/development/base_docker_images.md

 # [](#base-docker-images) Base Docker images

+**Learn about the Docker images you can use as your actor's base.
+Choose the correct base image for your actor's type and requirements.**

+---

 Apify provides several Docker images that can be used as a base for user actors.

 All images come in two versions: the **latest** tag corresponds to the stable version and **beta** to images where we test new features.
 Use the beta version at your own risk.